 Apart from helping your team avoid confusion, this accountability directly leads to higher productivity.
 When everyone knows what they should be doing, it’s easier to get things done within a project deadline — and with more confidence.

-Benefit #3: Reduced risks and redundancies
+Boost your team's productivity with Plaky3.
+Reduced risks and redundancies

 Naturally, this could influence the overall project costs in the end, and even our future endeavors.
 Any mistakes made throughout the project could: